rstradling/smf-crate/README.md

 ### Live test
 To run the live-test sample you will need to do the following...
 * Create a local smartos image where root can log in to it.
-* Update your ~/pallet/config.clj to have the
+* Update your ~/pallet/config.clj to have the following

 ```clojure
 {:datacenter {:provider "node-list"